Bachelor of Arts/Master of Public Health

 By the time of graduation from CAS and as a condition of entry into the SPH, students must have completed the following specific courses:

 - Statistics: CAS MA 115 and 116; or CAS MA 213 and 214; or CAS MA 684; or SPH BS 704.
-Students who successfully completed SPH BS 701 or SPH BS 703 between Fall 2009 and Fall 2012 may “count” these courses.
+Students who successfully completed SPH BS 701 or SPH BS 703 between Fall 2010 and Fall 2012 have met this requirement.
 Students who attain a grade of B or higher in both CAS MA 115 and CAS MA 116, or in both CAS MA 213 and CAS MA 214, or in CAS MA 684 will have fulfilled the MPH biostatistics requirement and are not required to take an SPH biostatistics course.
 (However, credit received for these CAS statistics courses does not count toward the minimum total of 48 credits of SPH coursework required for graduation with the MPH.)

-- Either SPH LW 740 or the MPH Health Law, Bioethics and Human Rights core course requirement (SPH LW 717 or SPH LW 751).
-Students who Students who successfully completed SPH LW 707 between Fall 2009 and Fall 2012 may “count” this course as meeting the MPH core course requirement.
-Health Law, Bioethics and Human Rights concentrators must take SPH LW 751 to meet the MPH core course requirement.
-All students will have to take the MPH Health Law, Bioethics and Human Rights core course requirement eventually to meet the MPH requirements, and they may complete this requirement after they graduate from the College of Arts & Sciences.
+- Either SPH LW 740 or the MPH Health Law, Bioethics & Human Rights core course requirement (SPH LW 717 or SPH LW 751).
+Students who successfully complted SPH LW 707 between fall 2010 and fall 2012 may “count” this course as meeting the MPH core course requirement.
+Health Law, Bioethics & Human Rights concentrators must take SPH LW 751 to meet the MPH core course requirement.
+All students will have to take the MPH Health Law, Bioethics & Human Rights core course requirement eventually to meet the MPH requirements, and they may complete this requirement after they graduate from the College of Arts & Sciences.

 Students are required to meet with the Director of Undergraduate Education and/or with a staff member in the Registrar’s Office at the School of Public Health shortly after being accepted into the dual degree program in order to plan their public health courses.
 Proactive planning is essential for timely completion of all MPH requirements.
 Students are also expected to review this tentative schedule of courses with their academic advisor at CAS.
 Students who have previously declared an undergraduate minor in Public Health will formally “un-declare” it at CAS Academic Advising, 100 Bay State Road, 4th floor, since courses taken toward the minor cannot also be counted toward the MPH degree.

-Undergraduate Courses That Waive MPH Core Course Requirements
+Undergraduate Courses That Fulfill MPH Core Course Requirements

 - Students who attain a grade of B or higher in both CAS MA 115 AND CAS MA 116 or CAS MA 684 will have fulfilled the MPH Biostatistics requirement.

-- Students who attain a grade of B or higher in SAR HP 353 will have fulfilled the Health Policy and Management core course requirement for non-Health Policy and Management and non-International Health students.
-Students who plan to concentrate in Health Policy and Management or International Health must enroll in SPH PM 702 or SPH IH 704, respectively.
+- Students who attain a grade of B or higher in SAR HP 353 will have fulfilled the Health Policy and Management core course requirement for non-Health Policy & Management and non-International Health students.
+Students who plan to concentrate in Health Policy & Management or International Health must enroll in SPH PM 702 or SPH IH 704, respectively.

 Additional information about the BA/MPH program may be obtained by making an appointment with the Director of Prehealth Programs in the College of Arts & Sciences’ Pre-Professional Advising Office.
 Students must meet with the Director of Prehealth Programs well in advance of application to discuss their interest in the BA/MPH program and obtain the Director’s signature on an application approval form.